microsoft/PubSec-Info-Assistant/docs/secure_deployment/secure_deployment.md

 It is recommended that you start with a [standard deployment](/docs/deployment/deployment.md) of Information Assistant (IA) to become familiar with the deployment process before starting the secure mode deployment.
 The documentation provided below builds upon the standard deployment and assumes you are familiar with the deployment process.

 ### Prerequisites

+Before you get started ensure you go through the following prerquisites:

 1. The Information Assistant **secure mode** option requires all the [parameters and configuration of a standard deployment](/docs/deployment/deployment.md#configure-env-files).

 2. **Secure communication channel to Azure cloud**: assumes clients have or will establish secure communications from their enterprise to the Azure cloud that will enable it to be deployed (e.g., Azure ExpressRoute, Azure VPN Gateway).
 If your enterprise does not have an existing secure communication channel to the Azure cloud, consider setting up a Point-to-Site (P2S) Virtual Private Network (VPN) for deployment purposes.
 See [Secure Communication to Azure](#secure-communication-to-azure) section below for more details.
+Note that establishing a secure communication is required to complete the deployment steps below.

-3. If you are planning to deploy Information Assistant **secure mode** with [Microsoft Cloud for Sovereignty](https://www.microsoft.com/industry/sovereignty/cloud), you have to first set up and deploy a [Sovereign Landing Zone (SLZ)](https://aka.ms/slz).
+3. (Optional) If you are planning to deploy Information Assistant **secure mode** with [Microsoft Cloud for Sovereignty](https://www.microsoft.com/industry/sovereignty/cloud), you have to first set up and deploy a [Sovereign Landing Zone (SLZ)](https://aka.ms/slz).
 Note that Information Assistant *secure mode* is currently only compatible with the *Online* management group scope.
 See the [deploy with Microsoft Cloud for Sovereignty](#deploying-with-microsoft-cloud-for-sovereignty) section below for more details.

 [!IMPORTANT]